 Julie Mattscheck teaches the upper grammar and logic school students at Samuel Fuller School.
 After graduating from Grove City College in 2010 with a B.A.
 English and Biblical Studies, she spent three years teaching Kindergarten, 1st, 5th, and 6th grade at Glencoe Classical Academy in New Smyrna Beach, Florida.
 Julie is excited be part of the Samuel Fuller community.
 She loves children and is grateful for the opportunity to share her passion for learning and her love for Christ as she joins parents seeking to raise young men and women of character who know and understand the Lord.

 Yvonne Murphy has a Master of Arts in Education from Lesley University.
-She has been with us for over seven years, during which she has taught Third and Fourth Grades.
+She has been with us for over ten years, during which she has taught Third and Fourth Grades.
 She now brings her love for creative teaching to our Kindergarten class.
 When she is not in the classroom, she enjoys playing with her young son, spending time outdoors, and indulging in barbecue and ice cream with her husband.

 Monica Murdy has a B.A. from the University of Chicago and has worked in business and Christian ministry.
 Monica's experience in classical education incudes homeschooling her two daughters, Abigail and Lydia, who are now graduates of Wellesley College and Boston College.
 Monica has also taught elementary Latin for two years at Veritas Academy, a classical Christian school on Cape Cod.
 This year Monica is teaching Latin to grades six through eight.